Part of the occasional Sahara A to Z series

-Pictures from Emile Leray’s website and the web
+Pictures from Emile Leray’s website [dead link] and the web

 In July 2012, a couple of years before fake news had become a thing, online media tripped over itself to syndicate a compelling Saharan survival story evoking the gripping 1965 desert drama, Flight of the Phoenix.

-And now, five years later, a video has just appeared on youtube (below) where the aged and batty-looking adventurer again recounts his incredible desert caper.
+Then, five years later a video appeared on youtube (below) where the aged and batty-looking French adventurer again recounted his incredible desert caper.

-Back in 2012 full details and motivations were skimmed over, but the story goes that in March 1993, 43-year-old Frenchman Emile Leray set off from Tan-Tan to drive his Citroen 2CV east to Zagora – more or less MW2 from the book (left), followed by MS8 from Tata.
+Back in 2012 full details and motivations were skimmed over, but the story goes that back in March 1993, 43-year-old Frenchman Emile Leray set off from Tan-Tan on the Moroccan coast to drive his Citroen 2CV east to Zagora – more or less Route MW2 from my Morocco guidebook (below), followed by MS8 from Tata.

 But with the Polisario ceasefire just 18 months old and frequently being broken, at Tilemsen the Moroccan army stopped him from continuing south towards Mseid, the former Polisario front line.
 Leray turned back towards Tan-Tan, but not before incurring some animosity from the army by refusing to give a soldier a lift back to town – a common request at remote Saharan checkpoints.

 Just west of Tilemsen, Leray ‘had an idea’.
 He decided to circumvent the checkpoint to the north (see MW1 KM22), and rejoin MW2 eastwards.
-But once on the piste (or off-road, as claimed) one of the 2CV’s suspension arms broke after hitting a hole too hard.
-With ten days’ provisions on board, but reluctant to easily walk-out and leave his car vulnerable to theft, he decided to strip his crippled Citroen down to a rudimentary motorcycle and ride out as if nothing much happened.
-The powertrain and suspension of a 2CV makes such a conversion plausible.
+But once on the piste (or ‘off-piste’, as claimed) one of the 2CV’s suspension arms broke after hitting a hole too hard.
+With ten days’ provisions on board but reluctant to easily walk-out and leave his car vulnerable to theft, he decided to strip his crippled Citroen and rebuild it into a rudimentary motorcycle, then ride out as if nothing much happened.
+The unusual powertrain and suspension arrangement of a 2CV makes such a conversion plausible.

 Emile then returns to Tan-Tan under the disgruntled and disapproving look of the soldiers.
 He starts off at a good pace as he’s afraid he will be followed and he wants to remain out of sight of those whom he has just left.
 His plan is to bypass the area off-piste and return to his original direction … After a few kilometres he leaves the track to the north and traverses uneven and rocky ground.